How a text editor built on process isolation and preemptive concurrency actually works.

 participant Ed as Editor

-participant PM as Port.Manager
+participant Parser as Parser.Manager

-participant Zig as Zig Process
+participant Zig as minga-parser

 participant TS as Tree-sitter